ITIL PROCESS

 5. Continual Service Improvement (CSI)

-The goal of this phase is to apply quality management systems to benefit from prior triumphs and mistakes.
-It strives to continuously enhance the efficacy and efficiency of IT processes and services in accordance with the ISO 2000 notion of continuous improvement.
-In this domain, there is just one method with seven steps: identifying solutions for improvement, specifying the metrics to be used, data collection, data processing, and data analysis, presenting and utilizing data-derived information, making use of the data to improve.
+This phase aims to apply quality management systems to benefit from prior triumphs and mistakes.
+It strives to continuously enhance the efficacy and efficiency of IT processes and services by using the ISO 2000 notion of continuous improvement.
+In this domain, there is just one method with seven steps: identifying improvement solutions, specifying the metrics to be used, data collection, data processing, and data analysis, presenting and utilizing data-derived information, and using the data to improve.

 Join the Discussion